pydio/pydio-doc-admin-guide/2_running_cells_in_production/6_backup_recover_uninstall.md

 You can then retrieve the relevant Pydio Cells binary and simply relaunch the app.

-You should connect as an `admin` user after first restart and check that all datasources are correctly up and running, and optionally also rerun a sync if you where not able to correctly backup and restore the index and parent `.minio.sys` folder.
+You should connect as an `admin` user after first restart and check that all datasources are correctly up and running, and optionally also rerun a sync if you where not able to correctly backup and restore the index **and** parent `.minio.sys` folder.

 ## Clean uninstallation

-In vanilla single node setups, Pydio Cells does not put resources in multiple folders: everything is centralized in the `cells` folder and in the database.
+In vanilla single node setups, Pydio Cells does not put resources in multiple folders: everything is centralized in the `CELLS_WORKING_DIR` folder and in the database.
 So, to remove Pydio Cells, you mainly need to remove these 2 items and the Cells binary.

 To remove the folder on _linux_ distributions you can make use of rm such as :